Lilian-ECheche/Dahel-Technology-Northwind-Traders-Project/README.md

 Northwind SQL & Power BI Analytics Project

 Project Overview
-This project is an in depth SQL AND Power BI analysis of the Northwind database.
+This project is an in depth SQL and Power BI analysis of the Northwind database.
 It focuses on business insights such as revenue, customers, products, employees, and operational performance.

 The goal is to demonstrate data analysis skills using SQL and Power BI for business decision making.